YIXUANZ/rvd/README.md

 Accurately detecting voiced intervals in speech signals is a critical step in pitch tracking and has numerous applications.
 While conventional signal processing methods and deep learning algorithms have been proposed for this task, their need to fine-tune threshold parameters for different datasets and limited generalization restrict their utility in real-world applications.
 To address these challenges, this repo provides a supervised voicing detection model that leverages recorded laryngograph data.
 The model is based on a densely-connected convolutional recurrent neural network (DC-CRN), and trained on data with reference voicing decisions extracted from laryngograph data.
 Pre-training is also investigated to improve the generalization ability of the model.

-This repository comprises two main components:
+This repository comprises mainly two parts:

 1. The pretrained DC-CRN model that leverages laryngograph data for voicing detection.
-The provided pre-trained model maximizes the use of available laryngograph data and is trained on all five datasets selected for this study: FDA [1], PTDB [2], KEELE [3], MochaTIMIT [4], and CMU Arctic [5].
-We also provide the trained DC-CRN models with pretraining that are referenced in the cross-corpus evaluation section in this directory.
+The provided model incorporates a pretraining strategy on the LibriSpeech dataset where the pseudo voicing labels are extracted using RAPT and then train on laryngograph datasets selected for this study: FDA [1], PTDB-TUG [2], KEELE [3], MochaTIMIT [4], and CMU Arctic [5].
+We provide six pretrained models, all listed in './rvd/pretrained' directory:
+   a. rvd_cfkm_weights.pth : trained on CMU Arctic, FDA, KEELE, MochaTIMIT.
+   b. rvd_cfkp_weights.pth : trained on CMU Arctic, FDA, KEELE, PTDB-TUG.
+   c. rvd_cfmp_weights.pth : trained on CMU Arctic, FDA, MochaTIMIT, PTDB-TUG.
+   d. rvd_ckmp_weights.pth : trained on CMU Arctic, KEELE, MochaTIMIT, PTDB-TUG.
+   e. rvd_fkmp_weights.pth : trained on FDA, KEELE, MochaTIMIT, PTDB-TUG.
+   f. rvd_all_weights.pth : maximizes the use of available laryngograph data and is trained on all five laryngograph datasets.

 <!-- The following results were obtained when evaluated on previously unseen test utterances.

 <div align="center">